outoftune2000/AddAPic-Hactoberfest19/README.md

 using this Website to engage in any advertising or marketing.

 Your Content
--Your Content must be your own and must not be invading any third-party's rights.
+-Your Content must not be invading any third-party's rights.
 The maintainer reserves the right to remove any of Your Content from this Repo at any time without prior notice .
 ```